Ashe cites experience, passions in lt. gov. bid

 Ashe expanded his example to other prominent issues beleaguering the Green Mountain State, from the state’s unmet climate change goals to community development, where someone might be better suited to take action from the “10,000-foot view” of the lieutenant governor’s seat.

 Under Vermont’s constitution, the lieutenant governor presides over Vermont’s senate and offers a tie-breaking vote when needed.
-The lieutenant governor also doubles as the next-in-line should a governor no longer be able to serve in the state’s executive seat.
+The office also has a say in the Committee of Committees, the three-person group tasked with assigning senators to their respective groups for reviewing and amending legislation.

 Outside of its constitutional charges, the lieutenant governor’s office operates largely according to the role envisioned by its incumbent.